 Saint Luke’s Hospital of Kansas City’s Crittenton Children’s Center, which cares for the emotional health of children and families, officially joined the health system in 1992.

 Saint Luke’s Health System expanded outside the Kansas City area with the addition of Wright Memorial Hospital in Trenton, Missouri, in 1994 and Anderson County Hospital in Garnett, Kansas, in 1995.
-Saint Luke's Cushing Hospital in Leavenworth, Kansas, joined Saint Luke’s in 2001, followed by Hedrick Medical Center in Chillicothe, Missouri, in 2003.
+Hedrick Medical Center in Chillicothe, Missouri, joined Saint Luke's in 2003.

 In 2016, Bishop Spencer Place, a life plan senior living community in the heart of Kansas City, became part of the Saint Luke’s family.